 It is expected that you will undertake a broad program of subjects in Year 11 and then concentrate on more specific areas of interest in Year 12.
-Girls who have as yet made no decisions about their future career or study plans are advised to select one subject from each of the English, Mathematics, Science, Humanities/Art groups.
+Students who have as yet made no decisions about their future career or study plans are advised to select one subject from each of the English, Mathematics, Science, Humanities/Art groups.
 This will ensure that no pathway is closed too soon.

 Fahan offers a broad range of learning options.
-To create even more breadth and flexibility, Fahan and Hutchins have a cooperating agreement.
+To create even more breadth and flexibility, Fahan and Hutchins have a co-operating agreement.
 This means that one of your courses may be at Hutchins.
 The policy of the two schools is that the parent school will give priority in placement in a class to its own students.
-In the event of your initial choices not being met by Fahan, no more than one subject should be taken elsewhere.
-Transport is organised by all the schools between lesson blocks.
+In the event of your initial choices not being met by Fahan, no more than one subject should be taken elsewhere, unless a special arrangement in made.
+Transport is organised by the schools between lesson blocks.
 Every attempt will be made to accommodate your choices, subject to viable numbers.